lettergram/CostOfWar/README.md

 The Hidden Cost of War
 =======

-Many people don't realize (or rarely consider) that the cost of war isn't just the number of men/women lost.
+Many people don't realize (or rarely consider) that the cost of war isn't just about the casualties.

 Truely, there are so many casualties of war: